-Note 2: This course is intended for Second, Third and Fourth Year students in Arts.
+Note(s): Offered in alternate years.
+This course is intended for Second, Third and Fourth Year students in Arts

 FRF452A Le roman canadien d'expression française avant 1940

 After its first tentative steps in the 19th century, the French-Canadian novel won acclaim in the 20th Century.
 This course provides an overview of this evolution.